Muttley/foundryvtt-jcom/README.md

-# foundryvtt-jcom
+# John Carter of Mars for Foundry VTT
-John Carter of Mars game system for Foundry VTT
+John Carter of Mars RPG system for Foundry VTT